nodebots/nodebots-interchange/README.md

 backpack firmware selection and installation easy.
 * A method of updating select parts of the firmware if required.
 * An ability to install Standard or Custom Firmatas to an arduino.
+* An interface for retrieving information from a backpack firmware.

 ## Installation

-To install nodebots-interchange install from npm
+To install nodebots-interchange install using npm

-(CURRENTLY THIS DOESN'T WORK AS IT HASN'T BEEN PUBLISHED BUT THIS IS PREDICTED)

 ```
-npm install nodesbots-interchange
+npm install ajfisher/nodesbots-interchange
 ```

 Alternatively